Gaudin model modulo $p$, Tango structures, and dormant Miura opers: Dormant Miura opers and the Bethe ansatz equations

-of values in $k$. \end{rema} A stronger assertion of the following theorem in the case where the base field $k$ is replaced by $\mbC$ was proved in ~\cite{Fre2}, \S\,3.2, Theorem 3.2.
-Also, Lemma \ref{L02} described later, which will be used in the proof of the following theorem, corresponds to ~\cite{Fre2}, \S\,2.6, Lemma 2.10.
-But, we describe it in the present paper in order to give its proof without any analytic argument unlike the proof in {\it loc.\,cit}..
+In this subsection, we prove the following Theorem \ref{TT011}, being a part of Theorem A. The corresponding assertion in the complex (i.e., original) case was proved in ~\cite[Theorem 3.2]{Fre2}.
+Also, Lemma \ref{L02}, which is described later and used in the proof of Theorem \ref{TT011}, corresponds to ~\cite[Lemma 2.10]{Fre2}.
+Unlike the proofs in {\it loc.\,cit}., we will not make any analytic argument in order to include the case of positive characteristic.